eno-sim/Noisy_Datasets_Synthesis/README.md

 # Creation-of-Noisy-Datasets
-Python code to add noise into datasets that allows insertion of different types of noise:
+Python code that allows flexible insertion of different types of noise into datasets:
+- Global
+- Hidden
+- Collective